OxfordCityCouncil/OxfordCityCouncil.github.io/_drafts/changing-our-contact-us-page-1.md

 Our initial changes were guided more by not repeating the past than by any focus on user needs; the long list of phone numbers and email addresses was replaced by a minimalist set of entries in a contact hierarchy of online, phone and in person.

 At the same time we were aware that there had been a call for a single email address for the council.
-Our Customer Service team  resisted this, as a previous attempt to use one had resulted in a deluge of general enquiries that needed significant staff time to categorise and forward to the most appropriate service.
+Our Customer Service team  resisted this approach, as a previous attempt to use one had resulted in a deluge of general enquiries that needed significant staff time to categorise and forward to the most appropriate service.

-The new page was launched as part of the new site in January 2016 with a generic Contact Us form, using service categories to help speed up the processing of the responses.
+The new Contact Us page was launched as part of the new site in January 2016 with a generic Contact Us form, using service categories to help speed up the processing of the responses.
 Without a corporate customer service email address, all submissions were forwarded to the webmaster address looked after by our team.

 After 8 days we'd received 107 form submissions, which outstripped our ability to handle them and reflected users were defaulting to email rather than using the rest of the site.
 Things had to change, and we took down the form link.

 So we needed to rethink.
+Meanwhile the Contact Us page stayed in its new minimalist form.

-## Monitoring feedback
+## What feedback told us

+When reviewed in March 2017 the  Contact Us page accounted for 320 feedback submissions (the 2nd highest ranked pages that have had feedback) and was the single highest area of dissatisfaction with the website

+Percentage of overall dissatisfaction for the previous four months was;

+* February 2017 - 17%
+* January 2017 - 16%
+* December 2016 - 9%
+* November 2016 - 10%

 ## Options we considered